-Mileage: the standard per mile rate (as negotiated).
+Mileage: the standard per mile rate (as negotiated or in Board Policy).

 You shall not receive reimbursement from the Board and another source for the same travel expense.

 When more than one employee is going to the same destination, travel shall be pooled when such is practical.